knowgoio/knowgo-vehicle-simulator/docs/architecture.md

 ![Web Worker-driven Simulation Flow](images/overview-web.png)

 !!! note
-    At present, it's not possible to serve the REST API from web-based instances, though a WebSocket implementation may be added in the future.
+    At present, it's not possible to serve the [REST API] from web-based instances, though a WebSocket implementation may be added in the future.

 ## Other Target Platforms

-For all other target platforms, the `Event Loop` is run in a dedicated isolate, and the REST API is directly exposed:
+For all other target platforms, the `Event Loop` is run in a dedicated isolate, and the [REST API] is directly exposed:

 ![Isolate-driven Simulation Flow](images/overview.png)

+[REST API]: rest-api.md